Help! I have a toddler refusing to eat

 You’ve introduced solid foods and survived the mess.

-But my kid used to love this!
+“But my kid used to love this!”

-Maybe your toddler had a bad experience with that food.
+It’s possible your toddler had a bad experience with that food.

-Maybe his/her perception of certain textures doesn’t feel right anymore.
+Or, their perception of certain textures doesn’t feel right anymore.

 Yes, there is hope that your picky eater will open up to new tastes and foods.